ClassificationTop

 Classification of esophageal motility disorders based on the underlying cause:

-1) Primary: Achalasia (type I, II, and III); major disorders of esophageal peristalsis including distal esophageal spasm (formerly diffuse esophageal spasm) and hypercontractile (jackhammer) esophagus (previously nutcracker esophagus); other nonspecific abnormal motility patterns.
+1) Primary: Achalasia (type I, II, and III); major disorders of esophageal peristalsis including distal esophageal spasm (formerly diffuse esophageal spasm) and hypercontractile (jackhammer) esophagus (previously known as nutcracker esophagus); other nonspecific abnormal motility patterns.

 2) Secondary: In the course of chronic gastroesophageal reflux disease (GERD), scleroderma, diabetes mellitus, eosinophilic esophagitis, alcohol use disorder, psychiatric disorders, Chagas disease, malignancy such as paraneoplastic syndrome, and associated with aging.